The Clear Edge

 Each unresolved issue consumed mental energy every time she thought about it—which was 15–20 times daily across all 3 issues.

-60 mental interruptions daily × 2 minutes average = 120 minutes = 2 hours daily = 10 hours weekly of background processing on conflicts she wasn’t addressing.
+Those 60 mental interruptions daily at 2 minutes each added up to 2 hours daily, or 10 hours weekly of background processing on conflicts she wasn’t addressing.

-Plus: decision quality suffered.
-She was conflict-avoidant in all areas, not just these 3—saying yes when she meant no, accepting mediocrity to avoid confrontation.
+Plus, decision quality suffered.
+She was conflict-avoidant in all areas, not just these 3—saying yes when she meant no and accepting mediocrity to avoid confrontation.

 The fix: 30-day conflict resolution sprint